Logo

 OneWorld: multi-subsidiary, multi-currency, inclusive subsidiary licensing

-Multi-entity with continuous consolidation; costs scale per entity
+Multi-entity with continuous consolidation; costs rise with each entity

 Intercompany

-Automated inter-entity transactions; some features require additional modules
+Automated inter-entity transactions; some features need extra modules

 Operational modules